Can you imagine living without air conditioning during summer seasons in Taiwan? I can't. But this is what we might have to face in the future!

 Reading #2: Site-Specific performance

-"Sites have habits and rules: people who use the space implicitly agree to a set of acceptable behaviour.".
+In the reading, it says "Sites have habits and rules: people who use the space implicitly agree to a set of acceptable behaviour.".
 This sentence made me think of the ritual choreography I did with my partners.
 We performed a short skit that involves many mundane rituals.
 For instance, going to KTV to celebrate birthday is a ritual for young people.
 Drinking and cheering in the KTV and blowing candles are mundane rituals that we can see quite often.

 I think that a site can have different meaning for different people.
 What I mean by different meaning is that people has different memories of the site.
 A site has its story and history, therefore, I think artists can be very creative and be really inspired by different sites.